corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

 [VaultQueryTests.kt](https://github.com/corda/corda/blob/release/os/4.8/node/src/test/kotlin/net/corda/node/services/vault/VaultQueryTests.kt)

 {{< note >}}
-`otherResults` will contain 12 items sorted from largest summed cash amount to smallest, one result per calculated aggregate function per issuer party and currency (grouping attributes are returned per aggregate result).
+`otherResults` contains 12 items sorted from largest summed cash amount to smallest.
+It contains one result per calculated aggregate function for each issuer party and currency.
+Grouping attributes are returned per aggregate result.
 {{< /note >}}

 Dynamic queries (also using `VaultQueryCriteria`) are an extension to the snapshot queries by returning an additional `QueryResults` return type in the form of an `Observable<Vault.Update>`.
 Refer to